Michael Martin, Baron Martin of Springburn: Life peerage and death

 Martin was made a life peer on 25 August 2009 as Baron Martin of Springburn, of Port Dundas in the City of Glasgow.
 He was introduced in the House of Lords on 13 October 2009.
 Like previous Speakers elevated to the Lords, he sat as a Crossbench peer.

 Martin took a leave of absence from the House of Lords on 13 September 2017.
-After a short illness, he died on 29 April 2018.
-Tributes were paid by current and former politicians, including then Labour leader Jeremy Corbyn, his successor John Bercow, and former Prime Minister Gordon Brown.
+Following a short illness, he died on 29 April 2018.
+Tributes were paid by current and former politicians, including then Labour leader Jeremy Corbyn, Martin's successor John Bercow, and former Prime Minister Gordon Brown.

 Arms

-Family and Personal Life
+Family and personal life

 Martin met Mary McLay at the Heatovent factory, where she worked as an assembly worker, and they got married in 1966.
 The couple had a son and a daughter.
 His son Paul Martin was the Labour Member of the Scottish Parliament (MSP) for Glasgow Springburn from 1999 to 2011, then for the Glasgow Provan constituency from 2011 until his defeat at the 2016 Scottish election.

 Martin was a keen player of the bagpipes, having regularly played for guests during his annually hosted Burns night supper.
-In the run-up to a St Andrew's Day reception on the parliamentary estate, Martin is reported to have once made a special intervention on behalf of the SNP group in the run-up to a St Andrew's Day reception, overruling the decision of the Serjeant at Arms to allow bagpipes to be played on the parliamentary estate.
+In the run-up to a St Andrew's Day reception on the parliamentary estate, Martin is reported to have once made a special intervention on behalf of the SNP group in the run-up to a Saint Andrew's Day reception, overruling the decision of the Serjeant at Arms to allow bagpipes to be played on the parliamentary estate.